Fishing for a great career?

 Our campus and beyond

-Our campus is well equipped with a wide range of on-site aquatic bodies and industry recognised equipment that complements the wealth of knowledge the teaching staff provide in the classroom.
+Our campus offers access to a variety of pools, lakes and streams and has industry standard equipment that complements the wealth of knowledge the teaching staff provide in the classroom.

 We have excellent support from local fisheries and professional anglers, which allows our students to work alongside the best in the field.
 The college is ideally located in the heart of Cheshire with great links to Manchester, Liverpool, Chester, Birmingham and surrounding areas, perfect for our regular field trips and off-site practical sessions.